 The Servants’ Hall shop has the best of all the National Trust Christmas ranges in stock with gifts and treats for everyone, and tastings too.

-We have Christmas decorations and gifts, as well as local pot-grown Christmas trees and festive wreaths for sale in our Plant Centre shop next to the car park (open Thursday-Sunday, 10.00am-3.00pm).
+We have Christmas decorations and gifts, as well as local pot-grown Christmas trees and festive wreaths for sale through December in our Plant Centre shop next to the car park (open the same days as the house above, 10.00am-3.00pm).

 Bring us some figgy pudding